SuitableApp/xtru/ReadMe.md

 ,  "DEPTNO"     DECIMAL EXTERNAL(3)
 )
 ```
-- Factory settings are tuned to produce output in a representation format that maximizes reload performance.
+- Default settings are tuned to produce output in a representation format that maximizes reload performance.
 - CSV, TSV, and fixed-length format can also be selected.